igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 My goal was to create such a mechanism, and then to use it to upgrade the Ruby version for our Rails monolith.

 Our build artifacts were generated directly on build workers, using system versions of any dependencies.
+They are deployed as tarballs to instances which are required to have matching versions of these system dependencies.
-This meant that system dependencies had to match between build workers and production workers for a deploy to work correctly, and required upgrading build workers and production workers in concert -- a difficult operation that would be difficult to roll back in case of trouble.
+Upgrading such dependencies had to happen in concert between the build and production systems -- a difficult operation that would be more difficult still to roll back in case of trouble.
-Also, we didn't know what these dependencies even were for each given build.
+We had no way of even tracking what system dependencies a given artifact required.

 I began by tagging builds with system dependencies used to create the build -- things like ruby version, NodeJS version, and Ubuntu version (as a shorthand for any dynamic library dependencies).
-Next, I transitioned our deploy system UI, which previously asked engineers to pick a specific build artifact to deploy.
+Next, I rebuilt our deploy system UI, which previously asked engineers to pick a specific build artifact to deploy.
-The new system asked engineers to pick a specific version (SHA) of the code, which may be associated with any number of build artifacts.
+The new UI asked engineers to pick a specific version (SHA) of the code, which may be associated with any number of build artifacts.
 Finally, I modified the system which actually performed deploys on instances.
-Previously, that system would receive a specific artifact (like a tarball of Ruby code along with it's `bundle install`ed dependencies) and then go through the steps (untar, link, restart) to deploy that artifact.
+Previously, that system would receive a specific artifact (e.g. a tarball of Ruby code along with it's `bundle install`ed dependencies) and then go through the steps (untar, link, restart) to deploy that artifact.
 In the new version, the system would receive a list of possible artifacts, along with their tags.
-It would then compare local dependency versions with the tags on artifacts, and pick an artifact that matched the system (or error out if, for instance, the system Ruby version didn't match the Ruby version on any available artifact).
+It would then compare local dependency versions with the tags on artifacts, and pick an artifact that matched the system (or error out if, for instance, the system Ruby version didn't match the Ruby version tag on any of the available artifact).

 This system allowed me to build the Rails monolith concurrently for Ruby 1.9.3 and Ruby 2.1.10.
 It also allowed me to have web workers for both versions of Ruby in production -- each worker, upon receiving a deploy, would pick a correct artifact.